The Dangers of Using a Free Email Service for your Business

 There are quite a few options for managing your business emails with a company other than the free big guys (Yahoo, Gmail, Hotmail, AOL, etc.).

 Remember you get what you pay for when it comes to free services.
-Although the price may be right, and you may think your email is more secure with the email giants, there are a number of disadvantages to consider.
+Although the price may be right, and you may think your email is more secure with the email giants, there are many disadvantages to consider.
 (As a side note, some of these email giants do have the ability to upgrade to a paid service.)

 If you would like more information or you are interested in avoiding the dangers of using a free email service for your business, call us here at Infinite Media Corp.
 Our team members will help you create and host your own domain.
 Please contact us, or give us a call at 631.756.6000 to test out our level of customer service.
 We look forward to helping you keep your email safe and professional.